juelg/sanft/README.md

 The implementation is divided into 5 major Go packages: firstly, we have the general implementation of messages including the sending an receiving of them in the `messages` package.
 Next, the implementations of server and client can be found in the respective `server` and `client` packages.
-Finally, the implementation of the packet loss simulation can be found in the 'markov' package.
+Finally, the implementation of the packet loss simulation can be found in the `markov` package.
 In addition to these 4 rather specific packages, the general `main` package ties all components together and provides the implementation of the CLI.